 Swingweight (SW, swing weight, swinging weight) is one of attempts to quantify the heft or headweight feel of a golf club.
 It specifies how heavy the club feels to a golfer swinging it.

-There are two different Swingweight scales: “Lorythmic” (the most popular nowadays) and “Official” (used in vintage scales).
+In golf history, clubfitters have used two different Swingweight scales: “Lorythmic” (the most popular nowadays) and “Official” (used in vintage scales).

 update: October 2021